-Parents often seek information when preparing for their child’s IEP meeting.
-Greatschools.org offers practical tips for any parent who wants to be better prepared to ensure their child with learning and/or behavioral issues gets the help he or she needs at school.
+Parents often seek information when preparing for their child's IEP meeting or 504 Plan meeting.
+As a parent to a student who struggles, it's important be better prepared to ensure their child with learning and/or behavioral issues gets the help he or she needs at school.
 Enjoy a summary of these tips below or click here for the full article:

 Before Your Child's IEP Meeting

 - Work on creating a positive relationship with one member of the IEP team before your meeting so that at least one other attendee is invested in your child's situation.

 - Write down ahead of time what you want to say in the meeting so you don't forget any important points.
 Looking and feeling prepared is half the battle.

 - Send copies of any private evaluations to attendees of the meeting ahead of time for review.

 During The Meeting

 - Stay focused on the goal, i.e. improved reading skills, vs. how to accomplish it.
 It is the job of the school officials to accomplish the goals.

 - Don't hesitate to ask questions or for clarification of any acronyms you don't understand.

 - Bring your spouse or a close relative to the meeting if it is allowed by the school district.
 Inform the IEP team of your intentions to bring a guest ahead of time.